MariusCC/cryptic/README.md

 website/notes: [...]()

-# cryptic basic framework
+# code organization
-This repo is a suite of tools for up-to-date analysis of alt-coins.
+Cryptic collects up-to-date data from website APIs and provides analytic tools to assess "alt-coin" cryptocurrencies for investment purposes.
 Provisional workflow:

-- website APIs from various sources will collect data live, and saved in a pandas DataFrame (stored in `data`)
+- notes, analysis, and conclusions (markdown) kept at `./docs`.
+Viewable at: https://tcrensink.github.io/cryptic/
-- DFs (will be) merged to a master DataFrame for convenience (also in `data`)
+- each API endpoint is stored in a unique pandas DataFrame and regularly updated (in `./data`)
-- Analysis/query definitions and classes developed to query the DF stored in `./lib`
+- DataFrames merged to a master DataFrame for convenient analysis (`./data`)
-- ready-to-run scripts and notes kept in `./analysis`
+- shared class/functions stored in `./lib`
-- notes, write-ups, and conclusions can be contributed in `./docs`
+- ready-to-run scripts in `./analysis`
 - rough code in `testcode.py`

 # data